From historical gondola races in Venice to a beer festival in Key West, here are the best places to travel in September.

 Celebrate Labor Day Weekend with a cold one at the annual Key West Brewfest, held at various restaurants, hotels and bars around the island.
 Sample over 150 beers, including a few local brews at the festival's seminars, pool parties, happy hours and tap takeovers held throughout the weekend.
 Notable craft-beer breweries (think Funky Buddha and Dogfish Head) will also team up with nearby restaurants for beer-pairing dinners.
 But the main event is the Saturday night tasting festival held on South Beach.
 When that's over, party through the streets in a second line, led by a New Orleans brass band, to the after party at Green Parrot Bar.

-Anglers, get your rods ready for the Roatan International Fishing Tournament, a catch and release competition and an Offshore World Championship qualifying event.
+Anglers, get ready for the Roatan International Fishing Tournament, a catch and release competition and an Offshore World Championship qualifying event.
 Divisions include billfish (blue and white marlin, sailfish and spearfish), junior (15 year-olds and younger) and rodeo (points based on specific fish) with prizes awarded to the team who reels in the heaviest catch and earns the most points overall.
 Other awards include the Record-Breaking Blue Marlin prize for anyone who reels in a catch above 708 pounds, and the Top Lady Angler award, presented to the female competitor with the highest billfish or rodeo points.

 Sea Island, Georgia